oba211/oba211/README.md

 ### Hi there I'm PUSHPA KALE 👋

-    A passionate computer enthusiast from India
+    A passionate NetSuite enthusiast from India

     The human brain is a "crazy" place & this are two things that fascinate me most about technology and thinking in unique way.💡